legendcodermartino1245/ldac-optimization-guide/eq_optimization_guide_updated_with_fixes.md

 -  UAPP parametric EQ
 -  Poweramp tone controls or presets

-> ❗ *Using EQ in Sound Connect may reduce LDAC bitrate on older headphones (like WH-1000XM3), but does **not** affect LDAC 990 kbps on the WH-1000XM5.*

 ###  Wavelet Settings for LDAC Stability
 | Setting         | Recommended Value                        |
 |----------------|-------------------------------------------|